Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Conclusions

 \item Despite the common agreement that Monin-Obukhov similarity theory (MOST) holds for weakly stratified flows with gradient or flux Richardson numbers below 0.2, we show through DNS that this expectation needs to be modified when the source of flow stratification is a mechanism other than surface cooling, such as an independent ambient stratification.
-Flux-profile relationships exhibit a clear dependence on the strength of independent ambient stratification, which is captured in the extended MOST proposed by \cite{zilitinkevich2000}, requiring an additional empirical constant $C$ to model the effect of ambient stratification.
-This extended MOST relationship matches the near-surface portion of the normalized velocity gradient profiles in our simulations with $C=0.14$, whereas the suggested value for $C$ in \citet{zilitinkevich2000} is 0.2.
-However, the velocity gradients at higher regions in our simulations deviate from the profile specified by the extended MOST; we also observe a less accurate agreement between our simulated buoyancy gradients and the proposed formulation in \citet{zilitinkevich2000}.
+Flux-profile relationships exhibit a clear dependence on the strength of independent ambient stratification, which is captured rather well in the extended MOST proposed by \cite{zilitinkevich2000}, requiring an additional empirical constant $C$ to model the effect of ambient stratification.
+This extended MOST relationship matches the near-surface portion of the normalized velocity gradient profiles in our simulations with $C=0.12$, whereas the suggested value for $C$ in \citet{zilitinkevich2000} is 0.2.
+However, the velocity gradients at higher elevations in our simulations deviate from the profile specified by the extended MOST.
+This deviation is also dependent on the type of the thermal boundary condition imposed at the open channel top boundary (see Appendix \ref{sec:effectbc}).
+We also observe a less accurate agreement between our simulated buoyancy gradients and the extended similarity theory.
 These observations suggest that additional investigations still need to be done to arrive at a more accurate extension to MOST that is capable of reliably predicting the gradient and fluxes in flows stratified with multiple independent mechanisms.

-\item Turbulent statistics of buoyancy in stratified flows where independent ambient stratification is dominant behave differently than flows stratified by surface cooling only, even in the weakly stable regime: The normalized buoyancy fluxes and fluctuations at higher distances from the surface are stronger, and turbulent Prandtl number near the surface clearly deviates from the expected value of 1.0.
+\item Turbulent statistics of buoyancy in stratified flows where independent ambient stratification is dominant behave differently than flows stratified by surface cooling only, even in the weakly stable regime: The normalized buoyancy fluxes and rms fluctuations at higher distances from the surface are stronger, and turbulent Prandtl number near the surface clearly deviates from the expected value of 1.0.
 This suggests that those quantities could be used to gauge for the presence of an independent ambient stratification in the atmospheric boundary layer.
-However, the signature of ambient stratification on turbulent statistics of velocity field is far less pronounced and, therefore, might not be as useful to infer the source of stratification.
+However, the signature of ambient stratification on turbulent statistics of the velocity field is far less pronounced and, therefore, might not be as useful to infer the source of stratification.